 Everything was coming together.
 Every dream I’ve had, every skill I’ve honed, every penny I’ve saved, and every 4000-word blog post that I’ve slaved over were finally coming together into one fantastic bundle of OHMYGODTHISISAMAZING, and the best and most important year of my life so far was due to start on March 1 2020, when I boarded a one way flight to Sicily to set the plans in motion.

 OH THE BEST LAID PLANS.

 Like everyone, I’d heard about the coronavirus spreading to Italy, but like most people, I was secure in the knowledge that it was confined to a few small provinces in the North and didn’t look like it was spreading.
 The government was preventing any travel to and from the affected areas, and besides, Sicily is an entirely separate landmass to mainland Italy anyway.

 In fact, while Palermo is 1494 KM from Bergamo, one of the main areas affected by the coronavirus, my home town of Manchester is only 1625 KM away – that’s a difference of only 131 KM!
 What’s more, as new instances of coronavirus were popping up everywhere, not only in Manchester, but the actual small town of Bury where I live, I figured that statistically, I was more at risk staying home than I would be going to Italy, and so I boarded my flight to Catania on March 1 without a second thought.

 There was no way of predicting what would happen just 9 days later.

 My time in Palermo started out great.
-I was renting a great apartment that my friend Davide found for me (his website is here if you’re interested), with a huge bedroom, fantastic location, and lovely housemates.
+I was renting a great apartment that my friend Davide found for me, with a huge bedroom, fantastic location, and lovely housemates.

 It was bliss.